-We are proud to announce Padma and Raj Vattikuti, Founders of the Vattikuti India Foundation (VIF), as the 2021 recipients of the Inspire Arts & Music Champion Award.
-The Champion Award was established in 2017 to honor individuals who have been extraordinary leaders for the arts and have included notable champions such as Secretary of Labor Marty J. Walsh.
+We are pleased to recognize Bob Schifellite as the 2022 recipient of the Inspire Arts & Music Champion Award.
+Established in 2017, the Champion Award honors individuals who have been extraordinary leaders for the arts and have included notable champions such as Secretary of Labor Marty J. Walsh.

 The Lifetime Achievement Award is presented to individuals who have made significant contributions to the Arts.
 Special attention is given to those who have spent their lives influencing and impacting youth through the arts.
 Inspire Arts & Music values the selfless giving of heart and mind of the tremendous individuals who are recognized with the Lifetime Achievement Award.
-This year, we are proud to recognize Dolores Zappala, Artistic Director at Blessed Sacrament Color Guards and Mary Flannery, Founder & Director of RAW Art Works, as our 2021 Lifetime Achievement Award Recipients.
+This year, we are proud to recognize Catherine Connor-Moen, Director of Fine Arts at Norwood Public Schools and Eileen Cunningham, Director at St. Ann’s Colorguards, as our 2022 Lifetime Achievement Award Recipients.

 Catherine Connor-Moen – Director of Fine Arts, Norwood Public Schools

 Catherine Connor-Moen – newly retired as of June 2022 – has a distinguished career at all levels from performance, to teaching and conducting, to adjudicating and administrating.
 She has extensive experience as a choral conductor, having directed school, church, and community choirs for over thirty years.
 Ms. Connor-Moen’s choirs have received numerous awards, both at the state and national level, and have performed in Boston’s Symphony Hall, the Hatch Shell on the Esplanade, Ozawa Hall at Tanglewood, Chicago’s Orchestra Hall, and the Kennedy Center in Washington D.C.
 Most recently, her chamber choir Amici Cantores was featured on the first season of WGBH’s Sing That Thing!